Ujjwal0207/E-commerce-application/Readme.md

 Pull requests and suggestions are welcome!
 If you find any bugs or want to improve functionality, feel free to open an issue or submit a PR.

 ## Acknowledgments
-Built to empower individuals and micro-vendors to engage in e-commerce without the barrier of GST registration.
+Built to empower individuals and micro-vendors to engage in e-commerce without the barrier of GST registration, now with integrated payment support.